[Updated] Documentary premiere: Dying in our homes

 In the Eastern Cape, just 353 ambulances serve about 6.5 million people.
 People are dying because they can’t reach hospitals in emergencies and those in rural areas are hit the worst as bad roads and vast distances stand between them and healthcare.

 Some communities are so remote that they have never even physically seen an ambulance vehicle.
 When faced with medical emergencies they are forced to make their own plan to access healthcare.
 This involves hiring private vehicles and paying out of pocket.
-Communities resort to borrowing money from loan sharks to finance these emergency trips. [quote float= left]The fact that the ambulance did not arrive on the first day played a major role in the death of my sister”
+Communities resort to borrowing money from loan sharks to finance these emergency trips.

 Many are now living in debt.
 We profile one woman whose need to get the hospital has plunged her family into debt.

 “If ambulances can be available in our area, people would not come and loan money from us loan sharks,” said one loan shark.
 “Ambulances would be available to take them to hospitals and the service is free of charge.”